OpenShift SDN

 - Assigns DNS names to namespaces.
 The namespace is part of the FQDN.

 - Assign DNS names to services.
-So both the service and namespace are part of the FQDN name.
+So, both the service and namespace are part of the FQDN name.

 OpenShift SDN and the DNS processes

-- The Controller nodes
+The Controller nodes

-This external DNS has a wildcard domain; thus, external DNS through the wildcard is resolved to the frontend hardware load balancer.
+This external DNS has a wildcard domain; thus, external DNS is resolved to the frontend hardware load balancer through the wildcard.
 So, users who want to access a service issue the request and contact external DNS for name resolution.
-Then external resolves the wildcard domain to the load balancer, and the load balancer will load balance to the different control nodes, and for these control nodes, we can address the route and service.

-- OpenShift and DNS: Wildcard DNS.
+OpenShift and DNS: Wildcard DNS.

 - OpenShift ingress operators